Skip links

 2. The Introduction

 Describe yourself briefly, adding at least one statement to confirm your brand name and what your company does.
-Use a product benefit to explain your brand instead of a generic sentence like “We are a design company” or “We offer design solutions.”It’ll make your pitch more exciting.
-Here’s an example to clarify further:
+To make your pitch more exciting, use a benefit to explain your brand instead of a generic sentence that describes what you do, like “We’re a design company.”

 “My name is Evan Ford, and I work for Brad & Jones.
 We help Airbnb hosts keep their properties booked through well-appointed design and photos.”